ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 In all cases, please add ‘RackWare RMM - IBM Cloud’ in the subject line.
 The RackWare support is based in United States and India.

-## Can I migrate on-prem VMWare virtual machines to IBM cloud VPC VSI?
+## Can I migrate on-prem VMware virtual machines to IBM cloud VPC VSI?
 {: #can-i-migrate-vm}
 {: faq}